aiven/devportal/docs/products/postgresql/howto/logical-replication-gcp-cloudsql.rst

-Enable logical replication on Google cloud SQL
+Enable logical replication on Google Cloud SQL
 ================================================

 If you have not enabled logical replication on Cloud SQL PostgreSQL® already, the following instructions shows how to set the ``cloudsql.logical_decoding`` parameter to ``On``.